thamim1998/app_server/archimed_server/README.md

 # Description about the every segment of this system

 ## **Investment Date Validity**
-It is assumed that the investment_date is valid and falls within the same calendar year as the fee calculation.
+It is assumed that the **investment_date** is valid and falls within the same calendar year as the fee calculation.
 The calculation considers only the fraction of the year after the investment date.

 ## **Fee Percentage**
-The fee_percentage is provided as a whole number (e.g., 9.5), which is converted to a decimal (e.g., 0.095) for calculation.
+The **fee_percentage** is provided as a whole number (e.g., 9.5), which is converted to a decimal (e.g., 0.095) for calculation.

 ## **End of Year**
-The end of the year is fixed as December 31st of the same year as the investment_date.
+The end of the year is fixed as December 31st of the same year as the **investment_date**.

 ## **Leap Year Consideration**
 The solution handles both regular years (365 days) and leap years (366 days) by checking if the year is a leap year.